tarunc/gulp-jsbeautifier/README.md

 Default value: `prettify.report.BEAUTIFIED`
 Other values: `prettify.report.ALL`

-With BEAUTIFIED value, the reporter lists only beautified files (or those that can be beautified in the case of validation).
+With BEAUTIFIED value, the reporter lists only beautified files (or those that can be beautified in the case of validate).
 With ALL value, the reporter also lists the other files.

 ```javascript